DeleonSant/coreproc-exam/README.md

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env

+Generate a new application key

+    php artisan key:generate

 Make a link to storage